cypypccpy/cypypccpy-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Robotics
+- Imitation Learning
+- Reinforcement Learning
-- 3D perception
+- Sim-to-Real Transfer
 - SLAM
-- Reinforcement Learning
-- Navigation

 # Education to show in About widget
 education: